New research from Yale University reveals that estrogen in suburban yards is changing the ratio of male and female green frogs at nearby ponds.

 “Some of our lab’s current work is trying to understand how the suburbs influence sexual development in other species,” Lambert said.

-Additional co-authors of the study are Peabody Museum research assistant Geoffrey Giller, and Larry Barber and Kevin Fitzgerald of the U.S. Geological Survey.
+Additional co-authors of the study are Peabody Museum research assistants Geoffrey Giller and Larry Barber, and Kevin Fitzgerald of the U.S. Geological Survey.